bestia-dev/dropbox_backup_to_external_disk_1/README.md

 Sounds like a database is always a better choice for more agile development.
 In this project I will create additional files that only append lines.
 Some kind of journal.
 And later use this to modify the big text files in one go.
 For example: list_just_downloaded_or_moved.csv is added to list_local_files.csv.

+## TODO

+Looks like files with size 0 is not possible to download.
+I could just create them instead.

 [comment]: # (lmake_md_to_doc_comments segment end A)